-Students may pursue the Certificate in Community Service-Learning by fulfilling existing requirements for majors, minors, or honors in their respective disciplines and by completing a minimum of \12 credits and one non-credit opportunity as follows:
+Students may pursue the Certificate in Community Service-Learning by fulfilling existing requirements for majors, minors, or honors in their respective disciplines and by completing a minimum of \star 12 credits and one non-credit opportunity as follows:

-- At least ★3 credits in a CSL-designated course, such as CSL 300 (see §231) - (2) ★9 credits from the list of academic courses approved each year by the CSL Program Office [list of courses available on the website (www.arts.ualberta. ca/csl) or from the CSL Program Office].
-Students must satisfactorily meet the CSL requirements of each course.

-(3) Successful completion of one non-credit opportunity.
+- At least ★3 credits in a CSL-designated course, such as CSL 300 (see §231) - (2) ★9 credits from the list of academic courses approved each year by the CSL Program Office [list of courses available on the CSL website (www.csl. ualberta.ca) or from the CSL Program Office].
+Students must satisfactorily meet the CSL requirements of each course. - (3) Successful completion of one non-credit opportunity.
 Information about non-credit opportunities that count toward the certificate is available from the CSL Program Office.

-Note: No more than $\star 6$ of the $\star 12$ credits may be transfer credits from other postsecondary institutions.
+Note: No more than $\bigstar 6$ of the $\bigstar 12$ credits may be transfer credits from other postsecondary institutions.